Katy Perry Refuels Taylor Swift Feud With New Song ‘Chained To The Rhythm’

 Today, Katy Perry will perform at the Grammys 2017, according to the India Times.
 The “Roar” singer joins the lineup of Grammy 2017 performers, and many of her fans expect her to debut “Chained to the Rhythm” for the first time live there.

-???? @katyperry ????
+???? @katyperry????

-???? @taylorswift13 ???? pic.twitter.com/Plb2MiEU6K
+???? @taylorswift13???? pic.twitter.com/Plb2MiEU6K

 — Women Are Beautiful (@AgelesssBeauty) January 27, 2017